C. J. Huntley: Phoenix / Valley Suns (2025–present)

 After going undrafted in the 2025 NBA draft, Huntley signed a two-way contract with the Phoenix Suns on June 26, 2025.
-He was waived by the Suns on November 17, 2025.
+He did not appear in a game before being waived by the Suns on November 17, following the signing of Jamaree Bouyea.
+After being waived, Huntley was added to the active roster of the Valley Suns of the NBA G League on November 20.